 Decreased sex drive and arousal difficulties

 Many people with Parkinson’s and their partners experience decreased sex drive or arousal problems.
 This has to do with the psychological and emotional impact of diagnosis as well as the result of the motor and non-motor symptoms of PD.
-General tiredness, anxiety and depression, which are common for someone with Parkinson’s, can also lower desire.
+General tiredness, anxiety and depression, which are common for someone with Parkinson’s, can reduce motivation to act and also lower desire.
 Your doctor or specialist will first try to treat any depression or mood disorders you may experience.

 There are many different things you can try to get in the mood for intimacy or sex.
+But, first start with communicating these issues to your partner.
+If the discussion is awkward or provides no solutions, ask your doctor or other healthcare professionals to moderate such a discussion.
 You should do whatever suits you as a couple, but you could try the following:

 - take time to relax in the bath